How to Improve Your Facilitation Skills (and be a Great Facilitator)

 - Closing and wrapping-up: How should the sessions be properly ended?

-Skills for facilitating a meeting
+Facilitation skills for running a meeting

 After proper preparation, the most exciting part of a facilitator’s work is actually running and managing the session and guiding people through the process.
-Let’s see what facilitation skills a facilitator needs here:
+Let’s see what facilitation skills a facilitator needs here.

 Create an inclusive environment

 Participation from all group members is essential for a well-facilitated meeting.
-One of the most important things you can do as a facilitator is to create an atmosphere that encourages participation.
-This comes partially from your session design: include ice-breaker and get-to-know games to help people open up and start speaking.
-The other part is ensuring that the room’s setting supports active contribution from people.
-Meaning, make sure everyone can see each other and remove barriers from the room.
-Group facilitation is hard if the group can’t hear one another!
+One of the most important things you can do as a facilitator is to co-create an atmosphere that encourages participation.
+This comes partially from your session design: include ice-breakers and get-to-know games to help people open up and start speaking.

 Communicate clear guidelines and instructions